umdwr/teachinghub/source/policies/policies.rst

 The **communications specialist** is responsible for ordering DWR stationary, envelopes, and note cards.
 The administrative coordinator is also responsible for maintaining office supplies by either purchasing them at competitive prices from the Ole Miss Bookstore or from a state contract vendor.

-REGISTRATION - DWR COURSES
+Registration - DWR Courses
 ------------------------------

 The **administrative coordinator** and **communications specialist** are the DWR contacts for students needing help registering for DWR courses.
 If a student has transfer credit, which has not posted; AP credit, which has not posted; or if they want to take the CLEP test to “CLEP out” of Writ 101 and/or Writ 102, the administrative coordinator or the communications specialist will assist them and keep a log of any manual conditional bookings which he/she executes on behalf of students waiting to receive credit.
 The administrative coordinator will follow-up with these students and advise them of their responsibilities regarding adequate documentation for fulfilling prerequisites.

-SOFTWARE
+Software
 -----------

 The **administrative coordinator** is responsible for ordering software available in the Faculty Technology Development Center by using FTDC’s online ordering system.
 These purchases are logged onto a shared file entitled, “LOG Software Installation” and the following information is included for each license purchased: a) Property number of machine, b) Description of machine, c) user of machine at time of installation, d) software description, e) cost, f) account number charged, g) installation date, h) installer, i) software security number (key code) if applicable.
 In the absence of the Administrative Coordinator, the Communications Specialist may make these online purchases.
 Prices offered by the FTDC are generally the lowest available.
 However, in some instances, software must be purchased from outside vendors.
 Software from online sources is generally purchased by the **administrative coordinator** using the procurement card.
 In his/her absence, the software may be purchased by the **communications specialist** using the procurement card.

-TEACHER RESOURCES
+Teacher Resources
 --------------------

 Various resources are available to instructors in the Teaching Hub, which can be found at https://hub.cwr.olemiss.edu/ including, but not limited to, teaching guides, the assignment library, policies, and reporting procedures.
 This site stores and/or collects course syllabi, office hours, release forms, teaching observations, and other tools and resources.

-TRAVEL
+Travel
 -------

 When new, full-time DWR employees are hired and their job descriptions allow travel, the **administrative coordinator** is responsible for meeting with them and reviewing the university’s travel policies within their first 60 days of employment.
 Adjunct instructors who request and are granted travel support by the department chair of DWR are directed to the university’s travel web site and are assisted, as needed.